graydon/pergola/README.md

 traits).

-This unusual split exists because many types have multiple equally viable lattices you can build on them (eg. u32-with-min or u32-with-max) and we want to avoid both coupling any given lattice definition to the type _or_ accidentally inheriting an impl for any of the type's "standard semantics" as the lattice semantics, eg. we don't want to inherit u32's standard partial order as any lattice's partial order, unless explicitly building such a lattice.
+This unusual split exists because many types have multiple equally viable lattices you can build on them (eg. `u32`-with-`min` or `u32`-with-`max`) and we want to avoid both coupling any given lattice definition to the type _or_ accidentally inheriting an impl for any of the type's "standard semantics" as the lattice semantics, eg. we don't want to inherit `u32`'s standard partial order as any lattice's partial order, unless explicitly building such a lattice.

-To minimize disruption caused by this two-level wrapping scheme and provide a degree of compositionality, every `LatticeElt` also implements `LatticeDef` by delegation to the `LatticeDef` it's parameterized over.

 # Examples